 Getting divorced is rarely simple, and its effects extend into every area of your life.
-This is especially true when it comes to property division and estate planning.
+This is especially true when it comes to property division.
 Here in Texas, we use community property guidelines to determine how property gets divided in divorce, and those same guidelines can wreak havoc on your estate plan if you do not carefully update your will as part of your divorce process.

 Texas courts may go as far as to completely invalidate your will if you do not update it immediately after a divorce.
 To safeguard against this, it is wise to update your will and make sure that you name exactly who you wish to have as your new set of beneficiaries once the divorce finalizes.